Last Updated: March 21, 2023 ...

 Prior Updates: April 6 and May 28, 2018 ...

 I will update and add more photos, descriptions, general ramblings, etc., as I find the time and make or repaint more custom HeroClix figures.

-Thanks for visiting my Gallery of Custom and Repainted HeroClix figures.
+Thanks for visiting my Gallery of Customized and Repainted HeroClix figures.
 HeroClix are game pieces representing Marvel and DC comics characters.
 Up until early 2009 (?), they were produced by a company called WhizKids.
 The figures on the game pieces are very small, approximately 1/48 scale since a 6' tall character is about 1.5".
-But the scale is very inconsistent from character to character.
+But the scale is very inconsistent from figure to figure.

 In late 2005 / early 2006, I decided to collect HeroClix for some of my favorite Silver-Age characters and make them into miniature dioramas.
 However, some of the "factory" paint jobs on them were "very poor", so I decided to tediously repaint almost all of them.